submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 A limitation with the proposed approach is that we will lose the unique identity for **every** Pod which is supported today.
-For users that intend to use Network Policies across Clusters or for debugging purposes, this can be mitigated by creating the necessary NamespaceGlobalEgressIP CRDs which create unique globalIPs at the Namespace/Pod level.
+For users that intend to use Network Policies across Clusters or for debugging purposes, this can be mitigated by creating the necessary GlobalEgressIP CRDs which create unique globalIPs at the Namespace/Pod level.

 ### Caveats